The basic principles of Christianity are presented here,

 of fact that

-supporting secular writings of the era they were produced.
+supporting secular (non Christian) writings of that era.
 This is allied to the

 apparent self proving nature of Christianity when it is applied with

 life.
-And regular contact across the broad Christian Church has
+And regular attendances across the broad Christian Church

-also importantly provided me with the chance to witness God's presence there.
+importantly provided me with the chance to witness God's presence

-I know ...
-I know ... very well indeed, this may be hard to accept
+Look, I know ...
+I know ... very well indeed, this may be hard to

 initially, but see details of my own experiences introduced in the